google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 If you do not set another git repository, the GitLab filestore will fall back to the cache.

-For coverage reports, you may want to set up GitLab [pages](https://docs.gitlab.com/ee/user/project/pages/) In the repository hosting your coverage, you should add a `pages` job such as :
+For coverage reports, you may want to set up GitLab [pages](https://docs.gitlab.com/ee/user/project/pages/) In the repository hosting your coverage, you should add a `pages` job such as:
 {% raw %}
 ```yaml
 pages: